zallo-labs/zallo/contracts/test/tests.md

 - should be callable from any address

-## upsertGroup
+## upsertAccount
 - should successfully execute
 - should emit event
-- should generate the correct group merkle root
+- should generate the correct account merkle root
 - should revert if called from an address other than the safe
-- should revert if the approvers don't meet the threshold

-## removeGroup
+## removeAccount
 - should successfully execute & emit event
-- should zero group's merkle root
+- should zero account's merkle root

 ## hasBeenExecuted